Navillus-BV/navillus-dev/src/data/pages/blog/2021-05-10-accessibility-skip-to-content.md

 Nothing to crazy here.
 You're exact implementation might look different, but the key is adding a new anchor tag at the top of the page and a new `div` immediately after the header.

-The `<a>` doesn't necessarily have to be the first child of the page's `body`, but it's imporant that it is the first focusable element in the DOM.
+The `<a>` doesn't necessarily have to be the first child of the page's `body`, but it's important that it is the first focusable element in the DOM.

 ### Add a little CSS